shaik1002/biggitlabbomb/doc/administration/gitaly/configure_gitaly.md

 You can then continue the rest of the procedure.

-### Enable auth transitioning mode
+### Enable "auth transitioning" mode

-Temporarily disable Gitaly authentication on the Gitaly servers by putting them into auth transitioning mode as follows:
+Temporarily disable Gitaly authentication on the Gitaly servers by putting them into "auth transitioning" mode as follows:

 ```ruby
 # in /etc/gitlab/gitlab.rb